- 25 Feb , 2022

 Neither GST nor TDS (Tax Deducted at Source) will apply to Sovereign Gold Bonds.
 However, the interest you receive on these bonds will be charged under the heading Income from other sources.
 The applicable rate will depend on your income tax bracket.

 When it comes to Income Tax on selling digital gold in India, it enjoys the same rules and regulations as physical gold.
-This is because, on sale of DigiGold, capital gains tax would have been the same if you had sold physical gold.
+This is because, on the sale of DigiGold, capital gains tax would have been the same as if you had sold physical gold.

 Lastly, on the purchase, the digital gold GST rate is also the same as on physical gold.